fkerrin/AutomatingAWSWithPython/README.md

-20th September 2018 - rough script for setting up an EC2 instance and giving restricted SSH access and public HTML access 21st September 2018 - rough script for auto-scaing events 23rd September 2018 - lambda function for Slack notifications on auto-scaling events in AWS
+20th September 2018 - rough script for setting up an EC2 instance and giving restricted SSH access and public HTML access 21st September 2018 - rough script for auto-scaing events 23rd September 2018 - lambda function for Slack notifications on auto-scaling events in AWS 27th September 2018 - lmbda functions to send jobs to Rekognition and store results in DynamoDB for videos uploaded to S3